 Magnesium and Healthful Diets

-The federal government's 2010 Dietary Guidelines for Americans notes that "nutrients should come primarily from foods.
+According to the 2010 Dietary Guidelines for Americans, "nutrients should come primarily from foods.
 Foods in nutrient-dense, mostly intact forms contain not only the essential vitamins and minerals that are often contained in nutrient supplements, but also dietary fiber and other naturally occurring substances that may have positive health effects. ...Dietary supplements...may be advantageous in specific situations to increase intake of a specific vitamin or mineral."

 The Dietary Guidelines for Americans describes a healthy diet as one that: